Sirupa-Rakesh/Sirupa-Rakesh/README.md

 I am a **B.Tech ECE graduate (2026)** from Warangal, Telangana, India, with a strong passion for **DevOps, Cloud Infrastructure, and Automation**.
 I thrive on solving infrastructure challenges, building reliable pipelines, and automating repetitive workflows.

-Currently deepening my expertise across the **full DevOps toolchain** — from Linux internals and Bash scripting to containerization with Docker and cloud deployments on AWS.
+Now that I've graduated, I'm focused full-time on deepening my expertise across the **full DevOps toolchain** — from Linux internals and Bash scripting to containerization with Docker, orchestration with Kubernetes, and cloud deployments on AWS.
 My approach is hands-on: I spin up lab environments, break things intentionally, and rebuild with deeper understanding.

 **What I bring to a team:**
 - 🔍 Strong problem-solving with a debugging-first mindset
 - 🤝 Clear technical communication & documentation habits
 - ⚡ Self-driven learner who ships real projects, not just theory
-- 🔁 Comfortable with Linux CLI, Git workflows & basic automation
+- 🔁 Comfortable with Linux CLI, Git workflows & pipeline automation
 - 📝 Version-control everything — if I script it, I commit it

 </td>